Introduction to diving from the club RIB

-The RIB is usually stored down at a boatyard on the south coast for the diving season.
+The RIB is usually stored down at Ferrybridge Marina in Portland for the diving season.
 This negates the need for a towing vehicle to be available as the boatyard offers a launching service for a small fee.
 The boatyard is open only at the weekends for launching and make sure that you check the opening times as they do differ slightly for Spring and Autumn when there is less demand.
 The Diving Officer must be informed before the boat is taken out and you must always have a qualified BSAC Boat handler on board whilst at sea.

 If you are using the RIB when it is stored down at the coast, before you leave, go to our boatshed and…..

-Pick up the boat keys, kill cords, isolators, GPS, depth sounder, the Oxygen kit (assemble the kit and check it is full), a hand-held radio (make sure it is charged?) and the two boat boxes containing the flares and the tools.
+Pick up the boat keys, kill cords, isolators, GPS plotter/sounder, the Oxygen kit (assemble the kit and check it is full), a hand-held radio (make sure it is charged?) and the two boat boxes containing the flares and the tools.

 When you get to the coast

 Check in at reception and pay the launching fees

 Remove the boat cover, fold it and stow it just in case the wind picks up whilst you are out.

 Check the engine oil levels and top-up if necessary